EnnajiElmahfoud/miniInbox/README.md

 # miniInbox
-This app lets you chat with your friends using Facebook authentification.This app was developed using node js, express, in server side a angular js in frontend side.
+This app lets you chat with your friends using Facebook authentification.This app was developed using mongoDB, node js, express, in server side a angular js in frontend side .

 ## How to use
 ```